-The same qualities of durability and resistance to heat were also thought to make asbestos especially suitable for materials in the workplace.
+Asbestos was especially suitable for materials in the workplace because it's durable and resistant.
 However, the nature of the workplace means that asbestos fibers are more likely to be released into the air.
 Accordingly, workplace materials containing asbestos can pose more of a health risk than similar materials in the home.
-Common workplace items that may contain asbestos include:
+Everyday workplace items that may have asbestos include:

 - Acoustic and soundproofing material

 - Packing material

 - Spackling products

 Because the adverse health consequences of asbestos exposure often take years or even decades to develop, it may be challenging to determine which workplace items caused a patient to develop asbestosis or mesothelioma.

 Employees who have worked in the same workplace for several years will often develop similar symptoms.
 They are more likely to come into contact with asbestos fibers during their jobs, primarily if they work in shipbuilding.

 Workers also put their loved ones at risk of developing asbestos-related diseases.
 They come home in asbestos-contaminated clothes and shoes and transfer the asbestos inside their home.

 Certain consumer goods or household items also contain asbestos.
 Found primarily in appliances, it can also appear in toys, talc, and potting soil.
 Asbestos-containing products also include the following: